ruralbrewer/docker-web-apache/README.md

-**docker-web-nginx**
+# docker-web-nginx
-A basic docker web stack with NGINX, Php, Redis, and Mysql
+A basic docker web stack with Apache, Php, Redis, and Mysql

 **Basic Usage**